vincko/pixelart/README.md

 1. `out.jpg`, a true 16x16 pixel image based on what was detected in your input image.
 ![Pixelart Image](./examples/out.png)

 2. `out-scaled.jpg`, a scaled up version of the detected image with UI enhancements to make it easier to draw or build the image.
-A black grid makes it easier to detect boundaries, a legend shows the same output as what is printed to the console, and the length of a sequence is indicated by a number in its first field.
+A black grid makes it easier to detect pixel boundaries, a legend shows the pixel color count output (same as in console), and the length of a same-color sequence is indicated by a number in its first field (by row).
 ![Output Image](./examples/out-scaled.png)